 Women in the Postwar Kitchen

 Nonetheless, the cultural expectation that women would feed their families remained strong.
 Shapiro cites a 1950 study that measured housewives' feelings about convenience foods by asking them to compare a wife who bought Nescafé instant coffee and one who brewed Maxwell House.
-The results were stark: they rated the women who resorted to instant products as, "Lazy, disorganized...and a bad wife."
+The results were stark: They rated a woman who resorted to instant products as "lazy, disorganized...and a bad wife."